-- A. The medication storage area/container will be appropriate for the individual served, which may include being locked by the individual or by HMC, when unattended by staff and will be kept clean, dry, and within the appropriate temperature range. - B. Each individual served will have a separate container for their internal medications and a separate container for their external medications. - C. Medication will not be kept in the same area as food or chemicals (in the case of refrigerated medications, they will be kept in a locked container and separated from food). - D. Schedule II controlled substances, names in MN Statutes, section 152.02 (subdivision 3), will be stored in a locked storage area permitting access to the individual served and staff authorized to administer medications. - E. Medications will be disposed of according to the Environmental Protection Agency recommendations.
+- A. The medication storage area/container will be appropriate for the individual served, which may include being locked by the individual or by HMC, when unattended by staff and will be kept clean, dry and within the appropriate temperature range. - B. Each individual served will have a separate container for their internal medications and a separate container for their external medications. - C. Medication will not be kept in the same area as food or chemicals (in the case of refrigerated medications, they will be kept in a locked container and separated from food). - D. Schedule II controlled substances, names in MN Statutes, section 152.02 (subdivision 3), will be stored in a double locked storage area permitting access to the staff authorized to administer medications. - E. Medications will be disposed of according to all federal and local laws as well as the Environmental Protection Agency recommendations.